holtwick/zeed-dom/README.md

 // </div>
 ```

-These examples are available at [github.com/holtwick/zeed-dom-example](https://github.com/holtwick/zeed-dom-example).
+These examples are available at [/example](/example).

 ## JSX

-Usually JSX is optimized for React i.e. it expect `React.creatElement` to exist and be the factory for generating the nodes.
+Usually JSX is optimized for React i.e. it expects `React.creatElement` to exist and be the factory for generating the nodes.
 You can of course get the same effect here if you set up a helper like this:

 ```js
 import { html } from "zeed-dom"